How to play poker? What are the different types of poker?

 1. Texas Hold’em

 If you decide to play Texas Hold’em, then there would be no dearth of casino options.
 All the casinos offer different variants of Hold’em as it is popular with players.
-If you have been gambling for a decade or so, then you will remember that this poker gained limelight due to TV.
+If you have been gambling for a decade or so, then you will remember that this popular poker game gained the limelight due to TV.

 How to Play Texas Hold’em